thirdtank/brut/brutrb.com/forms.md

 end
 ```

-Brut can generate the HTML for the needed inputs via `Brut::FrontEnd::Components::Inputs::TextField.for_form_input`, which is a very long name.
+Brut can generate the HTML for the needed inputs via `Brut::FrontEnd::Components::Inputs::TextField`, which is a very long class name.
 Hold that thought for now.
 This method will generate an `<input>` element for you, based on how you've set up the field in your form class.
 The HTML element will have a value set based on the form, if there is a value.

 ```ruby {11,12}
 # app/src/front_end/pages/login_page.rb